ajvogt/nfl-pickem/README.md

   to consider
 - [ ] Run analysis on historical outcomes for picking structure

+## Notes on Future Predictability
+By considering all week10+ regular season games from 2007 to 2018, if I estimate a team's probability of winning a match based on their current elo rating vs. ratings from weeks 1-7 prior, the log-loss of the prediction model is pretty stable.
+That said, the average probability change for all teams between the current rating and a previous one is on the order of 0.1%.
+There is either some stability in a lot of the ELO ratings or the zero-sum nature of the rating system causes fluctuations up and down to balance.
+That said, the RMSE was still on the order of 2%.

 ## Analyzing ELO forecasts

 Need to see how the actual vs. predicted probabilities change when considering